KSjoshi1/blockly.co.in-ASSIGNMENT/README.md

-# Install Node.js and npm.Ensure you have Node.js and npm inatalled on your mach
+# Full-Stack Developer Assignment: Vehicle Movement on a Map

 **Objective:
 Create a web application that displays a vehicle moving on a map using either Google Maps or an alternative mapping library.
 The application should show the vehicle's current location and its path in real-time.**